Credential Verification: Verify Page, Social Sharing & Embedding

 Result states:

-• Active — Certificate is genuine and currently valid
+• Active — Credential is genuine and currently valid

-• Expired — Certificate was valid but has since expired
+• Expired — Credential was valid but has since expired

-• Revoked — Certificate has been revoked and is no longer valid
+• Revoked — Credential has been revoked and is no longer valid

-• Not found — No matching certificate exists
+• Not found — No matching credential exists

 How to Share Your Verify Page